hardistyar/openDS-schemas/basic-structure.md

 ## Structure of the schema for the above example
 The JSON schema for the above example begins with the definition of the schema itself - the first five lines of the JSON fragment below.
 It states the version of the [JSON schema specification](https://json-schema.org/) that applies and gives an identifier, description, type and title to the schema.

 The schema then specifies in its properties what is being defined i.e., an object of type "ODStype1802" with its included subsets of specimen related properties.
 The first subset of specimen related properties - the authoritative properties - appear next.
 At the end of the authoritative (a_section) a list of those property keys that are mandatory appears as the `required` validation array.
+It's empty in the fragment below.
 The object's  `id`, `typeName` and `authoritative` section are all required for an open Digital Specimen to be a valid construct.
 The object's `id` must be a valid Handle.

 *Note to self: Constrain the allowed values of `id` to the permitted pattern of a Handle.
 Uses the `pattern` validation keyword with (ECMAScript (ECMA-262)](http://json-schema.org/understanding-json-schema/reference/regular_expressions.html) regular expression dialect to specify the pattern.*